 In October 2016, Spirit Airlines took delivery of its first A320neo aircraft, becoming the first US airline to receive the new narrow-body Airbus.
 The ultra-low-cost carrier has a total of 55 A320neos on order, scheduled for delivery through 2021.

 In May 2018, Spirit Airlines announced that it is the first ultra-low-cost carrier to have high-speed Wi-Fi installed on its entire fleet.
-The entire fleet is expected to be finished in 2019, and high-speed web browsing and streaming options will be available with an average price of $6.50.
+The entire fleet is expected to be finished in 2019, and high-speed web browsing and streaming options will be available at an average price of $6.50.

 No deadly incidents involving Spirit Airlines (or Charter One) have been recorded so far.